 Feb.
 14, 1927 – After turning down a more lucrative offer to move the team to Philadelphia, the St. Pats are sold by Querrie to the coach of the University of Toronto Varsity Blues, Conn Smythe.
 Upon taking control, Smythe renames the squad the Maple Leafs, in honour of his World War I regiment.
 The Leafs played the rest of the 1926-27 season in the St. Pats’ green and white, but the following season would reintroduce the now-familiar blue and white sweater.

 Nov.
 14, 1931 – The Canadiens and Maple Leafs meet for the first time at Maple Leaf Gardens, playing to a 1-1 draw, marking the first of 327 total meetings here over a nearly seventy year period.

 Oct.
-1, 1933 – In a highly polarizing move in both cities, the Canadiens trade star goaltender George Hainsworth to Toronto for fellow top goalie Lorne Chabot, in an attempt to boost attendance and local fanfare by adding another French Canadian to the roster.
-Chabot proves to be a bust, spending just one season in Montréal before being traded to Chicago, while Hainsworth spends three seasons in Toronto before retiring.
+1, 1933 – In a highly polarizing move in both cities, the Canadiens trade star goaltender (and native Torontonian) George Hainsworth to Toronto for fellow top goalie (and native Montréaler) Lorne Chabot, in an attempt to boost attendance and local fanfare by adding locals to the roster.
+Chabot proves to be a bust, spending just one season in Montréal before being traded to Chicago, while Hainsworth spent three seasons in Toronto before retiring.